auramo/Atom-Shell-ClojureScript-example/README.md

-[Atom Shell](https://github.com/atom/atom-shell) gives you a way to create a desktop(ish) web application which can access your local OS via the NodeJS environment and the npm module ecosystem.
+[Atom Shell](https://github.com/atom/atom-shell) gives you a way to create a desktop(ish) web application which can access your local OS via the Node.js environment and the npm module ecosystem.
 Pretty cool!

 This working example presents a way to use all this power with ClojureScript.